 You do not want to get Ebola.
 A short incubation period of 2 to 21 days presages symptoms which include fever, aches, sore throat, and weakness, followed by diarrhea, stomach pain, vomiting, and both internal and external bleeding.
 And then, for between 50-90% of victims, death.

 Because the initial symptoms mimic those of many diseases, it can be difficult to diagnose Ebola correctly.
-Fortunately, cases occur only sporadically.
-In several years since 1976, there have been no identified cases.
-And even the outbreaks have been limited to a few hundred cases – many of which have been the result of nosocomial transmission (transmission in a health-care setting).
+And for decades, cases occurred only sporadically.
+In several years since 1976, there were no identified cases -- and when there were cases, they were often the result of nosocomial transmission (transmission in a health-care setting).

 Copyright © 2014 Giantmicrobes, Inc. All Rights Reserved.